orymeyer/XML-Tweet/README.md

 1.Go to dev.twitter.com
 2.Create a new twitter Applicaton.
 3.Set its permission to read and write.
-4.Copy conusmer secret and Consumer Id.
+4.Copy consumer secret and Consumer Id.

 Sign into your Google account.
 ===============================
-1.Copy the Source code from XML-Tweet.js
-3.Make necessary changes in the source code.(Paste consumer secret and consumer Id) 2.Go to Script.google.com
-3.Create a new Standalone Script.
-4.Run the Function init() Once.
-5.Setup a time-diven trigger for the function fetch() and set it to run every 15 minutes or as you please.
+1.Create an App Engine Application.
+2.Download the App Engine SDK
+3.Fill in the APP.YAML file
+4.Deploy to Google App Engine